 Individuals who are interested in applying will need to complete an online application.
 You can access the link to our current posting by visiting our main APD Recruiting page.
 You will need to submit an Experian Credit report along with your initial application.

-Applicants who pass the initial intake review will be contacted and scheduled for the initial two-day testing (Phase I Testing) in Austin, Texas.
+Applicants will be scheduled for the initial two-day testing (Phase I Testing) in Austin, Texas, based on the order that applications are received.

-Applicants who do not pass the initial intake review will be disqualified and contacted via email with their disqualification time period.
+Following the initial two-day testing, applications are reviewed for potential disqualifiers.
+Applicants who do not pass the intake review will be disqualified and contacted via email with their disqualification time period.
 See our Common Disqualifiers page for a list of some of the reasons applicants are disqualified.

 Step 2: Phase I Testing